zramsay/eris-cli/docs/specs/jobs_specification.md

 ## <a name="txJobs"></a>Transaction Jobs

-Transaction jobs exposed through eris:pm are available in the following job types:
+Transaction jobs exposed through the package manager are available in the following job types:

 * [send](#sendJob): a transaction which sends tokens from one account to another
 * [register](#registerJob): register a name in the native name registry